-- Sufficient staff are suitably trained if required (office/Headteacher) - All relevant staff are made aware of a child's condition (office/Headteacher/SENDCo). - Cover arrangements in case of staff absence/turnover is always available (office/Class Teacher). - Supply teachers are briefed (office/SENDCo/Class Teacher if planned absence). - Risk assessments for visits and activities out of the normal timetable are carried out (office/Class Teacher). - Individual healthcare plans are monitored at least annually (SENDCo/office). - Transitional arrangements between schools are carried out (SENDCo/office). - If a child's needs change, the above measures are adjusted accordingly (all).
+- Sufficient staff are suitably trained. - Medical care plans are completed and signed by staff and parents. - Staff and the office have copies. - All relevant staff are made aware of a child's condition. - Cover arrangements in case of staff absence/turnover are always available. - Supply teachers are briefed and have information regarding medical boxes in the supply information.
+They are also briefed by a member of the SLT or class teaching partners. - Risk assessments for visits and activities out of the normal timetable are carried out. - Individual care plans are monitored (at least annually). - Transitional arrangements between schools are carried out. - If a child's needs change, the above measures are adjusted accordingly.